 Additional UPS runtime can be configured for your cluster by adding additional battery packs to your UPS system(s) as well.
 Speak to your Aspen Systems sales engineer about your specific UPS needs.

-In the case of a catostrophic shut-down, any data that is in memory but not saved to a non-volotile storage device such as hard drives or NVME will be lost forever.
+In the case of a catastrophic shut-down, any data that is in memory but not saved to a non-volatile storage device such as hard drives or NVME will be lost forever.
 During such an even, failing to have a functioning UPS can mean losing the work of thousands of users logged into your system.
 Aspen System’s Engineers will guide you through your options and ensure that this never happens, from choosing the correct UPS, to integrating it with your network monitoring software, and putting in place contingency plans for automatic backup in case of such an event.
-Contact us via Email, call us at 1-800-992-9242,Phone, or chat with an engineer live to make sure this never happens to your data center.
+Contact us via Email, call us at 1-800-992-9242 or chat with an engineer live to make sure this never happens to your data center.

 A hard shutdown can not only mean lost data, but in some cases can lead to equipment damage or corrupted configuration, leading to more downtime, maintenance and repair costs.
 A UPS system is crucial to minimize the stress a hard shutdown causes on your electronic equipment.